 Do I Need a Social Security Disability Attorney?

 If you filed a claim for disability benefits, and if that claim has been denied, seeking the assistance of a legal professional is recommended.
 A Social Security disability attorney can guide you through the process of asking for reconsideration, going to a hearing with an administrative law judge, filing an appeal at an Appeals Council, and filing an appeal on a federal level.

 Contact Us for a Free Consultation

-If denied benefits by the Social Security Administration that you believe you are entitled to, don’t wait any longer to take action.
+If you’ve been denied benefits by the Social Security Administration, don’t wait any longer to take action.
 ARM Lawyers is ready to take on your claim today, and will work to pursue the benefits the SSA is denying you.
 To start fighting for your benefits today, call 570-257-4509 (Stroudsburg), 484-765-8140 (Palmerton), or 610-849-2788 (Bethlehem).